syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeViewAdv-Events.md

   // Enabling the shortcut as soon as the editor loses focus.

-private void editbox_Leave(object sender, EventArgs args)
+private void editor_Leave(object sender, EventArgs args)

 {